Skip to content

 Two formats dominate practice.
 CycloneDX is maintained by OWASP and standardized as Ecma-424.
 It is the format most security tooling produces by default and is favored for vulnerability tracking.
 SPDX is maintained by the Linux Foundation and standardized as ISO/IEC 5962:2021.
 It carries richer license metadata and is favored by legal and compliance teams.

-SBOMs are mandated in a growing list of contexts.
-US Executive Order 14028, signed in May 2021, directed federal agencies to require SBOMs from software vendors.
+SBOM requirements vary by jurisdiction, and the US federal picture has loosened.
+Executive Order 14028, signed in May 2021, first directed federal agencies to require SBOMs from software vendors, but OMB Memorandum M-26-05 rescinded the implementing memoranda in January 2026, and each agency now decides whether to ask for one.
 The FDA has required SBOMs for premarket submissions of medical “cyber devices” since October 2023.

 The EU Cyber Resilience Act extends the requirement to any “product with digital elements” sold in Europe, with reporting obligations starting September 2026 and full SBOM obligations from December 2027.